liangrj2014/ISPD24_contest/index.md

 ### Anouncement
+- We released the hidden benchmarks - March 26, 2024
 - We released the slides for the contest results/summary - March 19, 2024
 - We released the routing resource limit - Feb 2, 2024
 - We released a testcase with around 50M cells and 60M nets! - Jan 29, 2024